mlundine/ShorelineSandbox/README.md

              output_folder,
              name,
              which_timedelta):
     	     """
-    	Timeseries analysis for satellite shoreline data.
+    	     Timeseries analysis for satellite shoreline data
     	     Will save timeseries plot (raw, resampled, de-trended, de-meaned) and autocorrelation plot.

-	Will also output analysis results to a csv (result.csv).
+    	     Will also output analysis results to a csv (result.csv)
     	     inputs:
     	     csv_path (str): path to the shoreline timeseries csv should have columns 'date' and 'position'
-    	where date contains UTC datetimes in the format YYYY-mm-dd HH:MM:SS position is the cross-shore position of the shoreline output_folder (str): path to save outputs to name (str): name to give this analysis run which_timedelta (str): 'minimum' 'average' or 'maximum', this is what the timeseries is resampled at
+    	     where date contains UTC datetimes in the format YYYY-mm-dd HH:MM:SS position is the cross-shore position of the shoreline output_folder (str): path to save outputs to name (str): name to give this analysis run which_timedelta (str): 'minimum' 'average' or 'maximum' or 'custom', this is what the timeseries is resampled at timedelta (str, optional): the custom time spacing (e.g., '30D' is 30 days) beware of choosing minimum, with a mix of satellites, the minimum time spacing can be so low that you run into fourier transform problems
     	     outputs:
     	     timeseries_analysis_result (dict): results of this cookbook
     	     """
 1. Resample timeseries to minimum, average, or maximum time delta (temporal spacing of timeseries).
 My gut is to go with the maximum so we aren't creating data.
 If we go with minimum or average then linearly interpolate the values to get rid of NaNs.

 2. Check if timeseries is stationary with ADF test.
 We'll use a p-value of 0.05.
 If we get a p-value greater than this then we are interpreting